noahbclarkson/Auto-Tune/README.md

 ignore-afk: true

 ##  Enable ChecksumHeaderBypass if you have issues with data retrieval or corruption
+##  Info: This is a very rare occurrence and should only be used if you have issues with data retrieval or corruption
 checksum-header-bypass: true

-##  Enable the Auto-Tune tutorial for players
+##  Enable the Auto-Tune tutorial for players (the messages that are displayed to players periodically)
 ##  Keep this on to encourage purchasing turn it off if it is distracting
 tutorial: true